kristihchinen/kristihchinen.github.io/projects/Community Anti-Drug Coalitions of America.md

 **What I Learned**

-Before joing HPPUD I never found something I was truly passionate about.
+Before joining HPPUD I never found something I was truly passionate about.
 When I first joined I got a lot of backlash from my friends and peers asking why I joined this organization.
 With going to CADCA it helped me to realize that I am not the only youth that is fighting for change.
 It helped me to feel comfortable with the cause I am fighting for.